-Glutathione, or “the master antioxidant” is an antioxidant found abundantly in our bodies.
-It helps us to fight the stressors of modern life while also protecting against heart disease, stroke, and Alzheimer’s Disease.
+Glutathione, or “the master antioxidant” is found abundantly in our bodies.
+It helps us to fight the stressors of modern life while also protecting against heart disease, strokes, and Alzheimer’s Disease.
 This master antioxidant actually helps to boost and recycle other antioxidants.
-When your body has abundant levels of this antioxidant, you have vibrant energy, glowing skin, a sharp brain, and a healthy heart.
+When your body has abundant levels of this antioxidant, you will notice vibrant energy, glowing skin, a sharp brain, and a healthy heart.
 Glutathione is associated with longevity for its benefits listed below:

 - Reduces the free-radical stress on your cells & DNA